-Fiddler on the Roof, directed by Molly Smith, celebrates its 50th anniversary and becomes the highest grossing production in Arena Stage's 65-year history.
+Fiddler on the Roof, directed by Molly Smith, celebrates its 50th anniversary and becomes the highestgrossing production in Arena Stage's 65-year history.

-Arena Stage is one of seven originating theaters of the Women's Voices Theater Festival, a two-month, citywide effort that uniting more than 50 professional theater companies in the nation's capital region.

-Participating companies presented world-premiere productions of a work by one or more female playwrights.

-Arena Stage produces Karen Zacarias' telenovela-inspired comedy Destiny of Desire and Erma Bombeck: At Wit's End by sisters Allison Engel and Margaret Engel.
+2015 Arena Stage is one of seven originating theaters of the Women's Voices Theater Festival, a two-month, city-wide effort that unites more than 50 professional theater companies in the nation's capital region.
+Participating companies present world-premiere productions of a work by one or more female playwrights.
+Arena Stage produces Karen Zacarías' telenovela-inspired comedy Destiny of Desire and Erma Bombeck: At Wit's End by sisters Allison Engel and Margaret Engel.